Phil Thompson

 Philip Bernard Thompson (born 21 January 1954) is an English retired footballer, who played as a defender for Liverpool in the 1970s and 1980s.
-During this time, he also represented the England national football team on 42 occasions, and captained England on six occasions.
+During this time, he made 42 appearances for the England national football team, and captained England on six occasions.
 After retiring as a player, he later served Liverpool as assistant manager and, during the 2001–02 season, acted as caretaker for six months while manager Gérard Houllier was ill.

-He was a pundit on Soccer Saturday on Sky Sports for 22 years until August 2020, does occasional work as a pundit for TV 2 (Norway), and is a regular Visiting Fellow at the University of Liverpool where he teaches on the Football Industries MBA.
+Thompson was a Sky Sports pundit on Soccer Saturday for 22 years until August 2020, and is a regular Visiting Fellow at the University of Liverpool.

 Club career

 Liverpool

 Thompson was born in Kirkby, Lancashire, and was a Liverpool supporter, who stood on The Kop as a boy.
 His dreams came true when he signed as a professional for the club on 22 January 1971, the day after his 17th birthday.

 He made his first team debut the following year against rivals Manchester United at Old Trafford.
-With the Reds 2–0 up in the 81st minute Shankly took off John Toshack, replacing him with the 18-year-old defender.
-The move was intended to tighten up the defence and keep a clean-sheet, but three minutes later, Emlyn Hughes popped up with a goal for Liverpool, with the game ending this way.
+With Liverpool 2–0 up in the 81st minute Shankly took off John Toshack, replacing him with the 18-year-old defender.
+The move was intended to tighten up the defence and keep a clean-sheet, but three minutes later, Emlyn Hughes scored a goal for Liverpool.
 In 1973, Liverpool won a double haul of trophies—the League championship and UEFA Cup and Thompson played a role in both successes earning league and UEFA Cup medals in the process.
 The next season led to him displacing Larry Lloyd from the side altogether and pushed Tommy Smith across to full back, and he settled into a defensive partnership with club captain Hughes.

-Thompson man-marked Malcolm Macdonald out of the game as Liverpool beat Newcastle United 3–0 in the 1974 FA Cup Final, this after Macdonald had boasted what he was going to do to the Reds in the game.
-He remained a major part of the team which, again, won the League and UEFA Cup double in 1976.
+Thompson man-marked Malcolm Macdonald out of the game as Liverpool defeated Newcastle United 3–0 in the 1974 FA Cup Final.
+Thompson remained a major part of the team which, again, won the League and UEFA Cup double in 1976.

-Liverpool's most productive season followed in 1977, but Thompson was to unluckily miss out.
-Although he played enough games to guarantee a medal when Liverpool retained the title, he suffered an injury which denied him a role in the exciting charge towards a unique treble, as Liverpool limped into the finals of both the FA Cup and European Cup.
-The veteran Smith took Thompson's place; while Liverpool lost the 1977 FA Cup Final to Manchester United, they won their first European Cup a few days later in Rome by beating Borussia Mönchengladbach (with Smith scoring Liverpool's second goal).
+Liverpool's most productive season followed in 1977.
+Although Thompson played enough games to guarantee a medal when Liverpool retained the title, he suffered an injury which denied him a role in the exciting charge towards a unique treble, as Liverpool reached the finals of both the FA Cup and European Cup.
+The veteran Smith took Thompson's place; while Liverpool lost the 1977 FA Cup Final to Manchester United, they won their first European Cup a few days later in Rome by defeating Borussia Mönchengladbach (with Smith scoring Liverpool's second goal).